dglsparsons/dglsparsons.github.io/posts/on-testing.md

 for associating prices with hospital treatments and generating reports based on these prices.
 The report system was well tested, with thousands of tests meticulously checking every single possible output for a massive variety of inputs.
 Despite all this, the core of the project, the pricing system, was almost entirely lacking in tests.
 It was only truly tested as a side-effect in testing the reports.
-The code was incredibly had to work with and was not amenable to testing, and so it never was.
+The code was incredibly hard to work with and was not amenable to testing, and so it never was.
 At the time I didn't understand how it could be left that way when it was such a fundamental part of the system.